dev-aswinreji/BuzzBrewsAndChills/README.md

-This is a ecommerce website/
+This is a ecommerce website\
 use npm init to build the project